 Three hideouts searched

 In February of last year, police raided three hideouts for the group, including a location in Toshima Ward, on suspicion of violations of the Swords and Firearms Control Law.
-During the raids, police seized parts for launchers, circuit diagrams, memoranda.
+During the raids, police seized parts for launchers, circuit diagrams and other documents.

 Several fingerprints belonging to Numata were also discovered on the items, leading investigators to believe he has been involved in the production of explosives.